 Questions about Head Start?

-Call 311 or contact a Family Welcome Center .
-We can answer your questions about early childhood care and education and help you explore your options.
+Call 311 to ask about early childhood care and education and help you explore your options.

-If your child is currently in Early Intervention, to learn more about your preschool options visit the Moving to Preschool page.
+If your child is currently in Early Intervention, learn more about your preschool options on the Moving to Preschool page.

 View or download the new 2022 NYC Public Schools Admissions Guide!
 This book provides an overview of admissions processes and resources for EarlyLearn (childcare for eligible families), 3-K, pre-K, kindergarten, middle school, and high school, including a section on how to use MySchools.